vzool/docs/api/reference.md

 ### Relations

-These endpoints are used for creating, updating, or deleting relations.
+These endpoints are used for creating, updating, or deleting collection's relations.

 #### Get Relations